lepture/nico/docs/en/index.md

 ## Theme

-nico didn't provide a default theme, and it will not provide a default theme in the foreseen future.
+Nico didn't provide a default theme, and it will not provide a default theme in the foreseen future.
 But I wrote a theme for you, which is [one](https://github.com/lepture/nico-one).
 You can learn how to write your own theme with one.

 Let's grab the theme: